mrc4tt/GameServerKernel/README.md

 **IMPORTANT**
 ```
-This repo are not longer updated, and I will not longer setup new kernel-versions.

 If you wanna run stable gameserver; I will recommend you're using Dedicated Server (VPS ARE NOT RECOMMENDED).
 ```